bjohannsson/SHW/README.md

 * Updates throughout the week of 30.10.2017-5.11.2017

 The device sends messages by modulating its LED, the messages to be picked up by another device and decoded.
 The modulation used is a novel scheme named ARPWM.
-A received ARPWM signal is de-modulated as a common PAM signal.
+A received ARPWM signal is de-modulated as a the well known [PAM](https://en.wikipedia.org/wiki/Pulse-amplitude_modulation) signal.

 The repository is in an active state, where improvements are being made on the device, mainly on the receiver side.
 Details of theoretical concepts are not discussed here, but are readily *googlable* for the interested reader.